 - Education levels are near the provincial average but post-secondary graduates tend to have

 - Incomes are growing more quickly than the rate of inflation but are still 8% below the provincial

-- Residents are more likely than other Saskatchewan residents to report that they are in poor
+- Residents are less likely than other Saskatchewanians to report that they are in good physical and

-physical health but they are more satisfied with “life in general”.
+mental health but almost all are satisfied with “life in general”.

 View Key Economic Indicators